Evaluating College Safety Apps

 ▶ Marketing & awareness plans

-The best campus safety applications are ones that encompass many of your existing safety programs into the technology.
+The best college safety apps are ones that encompass many of your existing safety programs into the technology.
 The mobile application should act as a ‘one stop’ for your campus communities safety needs.
 The following features should be part of any offering you’re considering:

-The vast majority of campus safety applications feature a panic / duress button.
+The vast majority of college safety apps feature a panic / duress button.
 This feature is an important and useful tool that is being used throughout the nation to supplement (even replace) stationary blue light towers.
 Generally, the panic button feature will contact public safety and / or local authorities when activated.
 Most mobile app panic buttons will also send a location to responders.

 Submit a tip